Gigaspaces/xap-docs/site/content/xap/12.2/overview/the-in-memory-data-grid.markdown

 ## OpenSpaces

-Open Spaces is the primary framework for developing applications in GigaSpaces.
-Open Spaces uses Spring as a POJO-driven development infrastructure, and adds runtime and development components for developing POJO-driven EDA/SOA-based applications, and scaling them out simply across a pool of machines, without dependency on a J2EE container.
+OpenSpaces is the primary framework for developing applications in GigaSpaces.
+OpenSpaces uses Spring as a POJO-driven development infrastructure, and adds runtime and development components for developing POJO-driven EDA/SOA-based applications, and scaling them out simply across a pool of machines, without dependency on a J2EE container.

-To achieve these goals, Open Spaces adds the following components to the Spring development environment:
+To achieve these goals, OpenSpaces adds the following components to the Spring development environment:

 - [Processing Unit]({{%latestjavaurl%}}/the-processing-unit-overview.html) -- the core unit of work.
 Encapsulates the middleware together with the business logic in a single unit of scaling and failover.
 - [SLA-Driven Container](./service-grid.html#gsc) -- a lightweight container that enables dynamic deployment of Processing Units over a pool of machines, based on machine availability, CPU utilization, and other hardware and software criteria.